NKSP Language

 during this language tour that you should not use string variables or use

-function with your final production sounds.
+the message() function with your final production sounds.

 However those are very handy things during development of your instrument